unaivicente/FinalProjectAIDL/README.md

 ## Introduction

 We started our project with a first aim that we proposed, try to use a transformer architecture directly using waveform raw data from our dataset.
 However, after numerous attemps we ended up trying many different architectures as we understood there were complexities using a transformer and 1D data that were out of our control and knowledge.
 Therefore, we are presenting in this present work a comparative study between different DL architectures using raw waveform as well as other methods with the same dataset in an attempt to explore sequential data processing and the different feature extractions with convolutional 1D methods.

 Our main goal stay the same from our initial aims:
 * Classify speech commands in their respective and correct labels
 * Tune our model to be the most efficient possible

+The deep neural networks used:
+* CNN
+* LSTM
+* GRU

 ## Tech used

 The machine learning framework used is Pytorch and the machine learning environment, Google Colab.
 Colab

-## METHODS
+## Dataset

-Some facts about our dataset, identified as SPEECHCOMMANDS version 2 by Google, 16Khz sample rate 1 second human voice recordings of 35 different words.
+Some facts about our dataset, identified as SPEECHCOMMANDS version 2 by Google.
+The audio files are 16Khz sample rate 1 second human voice recordings of 35 different words.
 The dataset comprises a sample of:

 | Total audio files  | Total speakers |
 | ------------------ | -------------- |